Decision Modeling (DMN)

 - High transparency

-Image reproduced with permission Real-World Decision Modeling with DMN, James Taylor and Jan Purchase, 2016
+Real-World Decision Modelin g with DMN, James Taylor and Jan Purchase, 2023

-The OMG provide this example to show how decision modeling can be used in conjunction with BPM and decision tables.
-Here you can see how a decision model to accept/decline an application is used within a business process – and a decision table used to specify the logic for eligibility with the decision model.
+The OMG provides this example to show how decision modeling can be used with BPMN and decision tables.
+Here you can see how a decision model to accept/decline an application is used within a business process – and a decision table is used to specify the logic for eligibility with the decision model.